maxcutler/wp-xmlrpc-modernization/readme.txt

 = 0.9 =
 * Alignment with WordPress core version of wp.getUser and wp.getUsers.
-* Renamed wp.getUserInfo to wp.getProfile to match WordPress core.
+* Renamed wp.getUserInfo to wp.getProfile to match 3.5 core.
 * Added wp.editProfile to match WordPress core.
+* Added wp.getRevisions and wp.restoreRevision methods to match 3.5 core.
+* Added 'post_id" parameter to wp.uploadFile.
+* Added 's' parameter to wp.getPosts.
+* Added 'if_not_modified_since' parameter to wp.editPost.
+* Added 'post_parent', 'guid', 'post_mime_type' and 'menu_order' to _prepare_post.
+* Fixed several small bugs in wp.editPost.

 = 0.8.2 =
 * Added 'attachment_id' to wp.getMediaLibrary and wp.getMediaItem to match 3.4 core.